 The project so far

 Thanks to the efforts of our volunteer dragonfly recorders, we have been able to closely follow the spread of the Willow Emerald Damselfly since those first mass sightings in 2009.
-The spread was steady at first but since 2014 the rate of expansion increased rapidly and in 2015 the species was found in 8 counties: Suffolk, Norfolk, Essex, Kent, Cambridgeshire, Hertfordshire, Surrey and west Sussex.
+The spread was steady at first but since 2014 the rate of expansion increased rapidly and in 2018 the species was found in 10 counties: Suffolk, Norfolk, Essex, Kent, Cambridgeshire, Hertfordshire, Surrey, west and east Sussex, and Berkshire.

 Map showing Willow Emerald Damselfly records up to 2015.
 (Adrian Parr)

 In 2016, the species colonised yet further new counties, including Bedfordshire, Lincolnshire, Northamptonshire and Buckinghamshire with several sightings submitted:

 Map comparing those Willow Emerald Damselfly records from 2016 only and those from before 2016.
 (Adrian Parr)